 The Sonya Lund International Student Emergency Fund was established to honor Sonya Lund who served as the Director of International Student Services for sixteen years until she retired in 2002 from that position.
-This fund, as the name suggests, is intended to assist students with emergencies that could not have been anticipated and who, for various reasons, are unable to tap family resources and where time is of the essence.
+This fund, as the name suggests, is intended to assist students with emergencies that could not have been anticipated and who, for various reasons, are unable to tap family resources, and where time is of the essence.

 What does this have to do with you?
 As you read this, if you feel called to assist with these efforts, know that your gifts and pledges will be greatly appreciated.
-Pledges and gifts can be made.